-- 1. Source is the total number of thefts reported to NCIC during 2013. - 2.
-Nine of the top ten cities are in the top ten states for theft.
+- 1. Source is the total number of thefts reported to NCIC during 2014. - 2.
+Nine of the top eleven cities are in the top ten states for theft. - 3.
+San Antonio, TX and Oklahoma City, OK tied for 3rd place with 83 thefts each.

-It is not surprising that cities with the greatest number of thefts are often located in states that rank among the top ten for theft.
+It's not surprising that cities with the greatest number of thefts are often located in states that rank among the top ten for theft.
 The cities tend to be in states that are near the southern border, possess a major port, are experiencing construction booms, or possess all of these characteristics.